giantswarm/docs/src/content/getting started/understand-options-for-connectivity/_index.md

 ---
 title: Expose your app to the internet
-description: Use the platform capabilities to expose your application to the internet.
+description: Make your application accessible from the outside using an ingress controller.
 weight: 60
 last_review_date: 2024-04-05
 owner: